gstieg/RunningForSuccess/README.md

         will have to start the game at the beginning.
 In each level, there are coins you can collect aka "money" to relate to the real world.

+	Link to Medium Aritcle about this project [https://medium.com/@682/things-i-learned-from-creating-my-first-unity-2d-platformer-fa19e912806]

 # **How it Works**

   1. Clone the Github Repository